psf/black/docs/integrations/editors.md

 Pathogen, and so on.

 #### Usage

-This plugin **requires Vim 7.0+ built with Python 3.7+ support**.
-It needs Python 3.7 to be able to run _Black_ inside the Vim process which is much faster than calling an external command.

 On first run, the plugin creates its own virtualenv using the right Python version and automatically installs _Black_.
 You can upgrade it later by calling `:BlackUpgrade` and